franzeal/ngx-formly-tabs/README.md

 export class AppModule {}
 ```

-#### 3. Use the tabset and tab wrappers within the form config of your component:
+#### 3. Use the tabset type together with tab types/wrappers within the form config of your component:

 ```typescript
 import {Component} from '@angular/core';